postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 ## Linting your API definition

-As you create your API definition in the schema editor, Postman automatically lints it using API Governance and API Security rules.
-If the linter finds any problems, Postman displays warnings below the schema editor.
+As you create your API definition in the editor, Postman automatically lints it using API Governance and API Security rules.
+If the linter finds any problems, Postman displays warnings below the editor.

 <!-- TODO: screenshot -->